Q. I forgot my members only password. What must I do?

 Individual Hams can communicate directly with the Radio Regulatory

-Authorities, (ICASA) on matters related to their particular circumstances.
+Authority (ICASA) on matters related to their particular circumstances.
 Individuals

 however have almost no influence over policy making decisions and matters of an